Quick overview of the CIBC Aventura® Visa* card

 Are you looking for a travel credit card with no annual fee with some handy perks and easy to earn rewards?
 The CIBC Aventura® Visa offers new cardholders the opportunity to earn up to 2,500 Aventura Points† within the first 60 days of your account approval†.
 Add in a no annual fee, some travel benefits, and the ability to earn rewards on all purchases, and you have yourself a pretty decent travel credit card.

-The CIBC Aventura® Visa* Card is a travel card that allows you to earn rewards for every purchase and later redeem those rewards for travel and more.
+The CIBC Aventura® Visa* Card is ideal for passionate travelers as it allows you to earn rewards for every purchase and later redeem those rewards for travel and more.
 Cardholders can also easily earn points through everyday spending.
 Once you have enough points, you can redeem them for a variety of products including travel.

 Travel points aren’t the only thing you earn, you’ll also enjoy no annual fee for the primary cardholder, as well as up to three additional cards.